messiem/sourcecode_GAexport/README.md

 ### Description of functions ###

 `ga_analyze_SedTraps_trajectories`: reproduces results using backward Lagrangian trajectories originating from the CCE-LTER sediment trap positions.
 Trajectories are available in `data/CCE_SedTrap_trajectories.mat`.
-`ga_validate_gridded_export_vs_SedTraps`: reproduces the validation of the GA gridded product published on Zenodo, against the CCE-LTER dataset.
-The program also displays results using the EF-OC dataset (available online at https://spg-satdata.ucsd.edu/wc_productivity/wc_productivity.htm).
+`ga_validate_gridded_export_vs_SedTraps`: reproduces the validation of the GA gridded product published on Zenodo (https://doi.org/10.5281/zenodo.14758969), against the CCE-LTER dataset.
+The program also displays results using the EF-OC satellite export dataset (available online at https://spg-satdata.ucsd.edu/wc_productivity/wc_productivity.htm).

 ### Description of data ###

 **Data to download and save in the `data/` folder:**

 `Nsupply_California_CCMP_REP.nc`: download from https://doi.org/10.5281/zenodo.14641977 (nutrient supply used to force the plankton model)
-`export_CCMP3km_GlobCurrent_daily_REP.nc`: download from https://doi.org/10.5281/zenodo.14084208 (output of the GA model, forced by Nsupply and GlobCurrent).
+`export_CCMP3km_GlobCurrent_daily_REP.nc`: download from https://doi.org/10.5281/zenodo.14758969 (output of the GA model, forced by Nsupply and GlobCurrent).

 **CCE-LTER datasets:**